 As the champion of Alola, Hoenn, Kalos, Unova, Sinnoh, Johto, and possibly Kanto (am I still champion if I don’t defeat Red?
 I did beat the elite four and Lance) I consider myself a bit of a Pokemon fan.
-Just a Pokemon fan in general, because no matter how much I analyze my play throughs I can’t decide which of my journeys was the best.
+Just a Pokemon fan in general, because no matter how much I analyze my play throughs, I can’t decide which of my journeys was the best.
 Each time I beat the elite four I would write down my team and all associated details (nickname, level, gender, move set, if shiny, carried item, nature, and, ability) in my Purple Pokemon Notebook.
 So after spending all of my free time obsessing over which was the best, I realized that I couldn’t put one over the other because for every awesome feature one game had, it didn’t have something from another.
 I then decided to completely ignore the plots, Pokemon, dex entries, and characters.
 Mostly.
 I may of strayed from that just a bit.
 Instead I tried to pick out the best features found in each generation that I felt could of carried over to more than one game.
 Really this is just a wish list for what I want in the next game.
-For the sake of simplicity I’ll put features found in Alpha Sapphire and Omega Ruby under Kalos as the changes in there appeared in XY first, but other remakes will stay with their region.
+For the sake of simplicity I’ll put features found in Alpha Sapphire and Omega Ruby under Kalos as the most of the changes in there appeared in XY first, but other remakes will stay with their region.

 Generation 1 (Kanto)

 For Kanto the thing really shines to me is the rival.
 ENTER NAME HERE (I’m Batman and In America are fine choices) is somebody to routinely test your growth throughout the Kanto journey while heckling you from the sidelines.
 He’s a Grade A Jerk and that’s what makes it so fun to take him down a peg every time no matter what type advantages he has over you.
 The rivals in following games are alright, but they just don’t have the same feeling.